awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

       --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy \
       --approve
   ```
-+ **Additional information** – To learn more about the add\-on, see [Amazon EBS CSI driver](ebs-csi.md)\.
++ **Additional information** – To learn more about the add\-on, see [Use Amazon EBS storage](ebs-csi.md)\.

 ### Amazon EFS CSI driver<a name="add-ons-aws-efs-csi-driver"></a>
 + **Name** – `aws-efs-csi-driver`
 + **Description** – A Kubernetes Container Storage Interface \(CSI\) plugin that provides Amazon EFS storage for your cluster\.
 + **Required IAM permissions** – This add\-on utilizes the [IAM roles for service accounts](iam-roles-for-service-accounts.md#iam-roles-for-service-accounts.title) capability of Amazon EKS\.
 The permissions in the [https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEFSCSIDriverPolicy.html](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEFSCSIDriverPolicy.html) AWS managed policy are required\.
 You can create an IAM role and attach the managed policy to it with the following commands\.
 Replace `my-cluster` with the name of your cluster and `AmazonEKS_EFS_CSI_DriverRole` with the name for your role\.
 These commands require that you have [https://eksctl.io](https://eksctl.io) installed on your device\.
-If you need to use a different tool, see [Creating an IAM role](efs-csi.md#efs-create-iam-resources)\.
+If you need to use a different tool, see [Create an IAM role](efs-csi.md#efs-create-iam-resources)\.

   ```
   export cluster_name=my-cluster